-There are however some indications that specialist engineering companies and academic institutions may provide pro-bono support and expertise and this is an area that might be investigated further.
+There are however some indications that specialist engineering companies and academic institutions may provide pro-bono support and expertise to an area that might be investigated further.

-Better coordination and communication between Council services
+Better coordination and communication between Council services and external partners

 As described earlier in this document, there are a number of Council services who contribute towards the development and ongoing management of water features both within and external to parks.